 Disclaimer: We have not spoken to a Marriott executive and have no further background information.
 This is merely a thought experiment to exemplify what digital transformation is about.

 The hotel industry hasn’t changed much in the past decades.
-While they have introduced some level of digitization such as websites and apps,
+While they have introduced some digital business models such as websites and apps,

 Digital transformation is about reinventing your core business.
 Doing what you do better, faster, and more efficiently or perhaps doing something